2000s: Sports

-The Sydney 2000 Summer Olympics, followed the centennial anniversary of the modern era Olympic Games, held in Atlanta in 1996.
+Major sporting eventsThe Sydney 2000 Summer Olympics, followed the centennial anniversary of the modern era Olympic Games, held in Atlanta in 1996.
 The Athens 2004 Summer Olympics, were a strong symbol, for modern Olympic Games were inspired by the competitions organized in Ancient Greece.
 Finally, the Beijing Games saw the emergence of China as a major sports power, with the highest number of titles for the first time.
 The 2002 Salt Lake City and the 2006 Turin Winter Olympic Games were also major events, though slightly less popular.